Share the story of an expedition

 You can use express maps for many purposes in an expedition story.
 You can add numbered points to the map to show important places you went chronologically, draw a line that retraces a route you traveled, or even outline the boundaries of your area of study.
-Go ahead any play with the different drawing tools to see how each of them works—you can always press the undo button or drag a feature to the trash if you don't like something you've added.
+Explore the drawing tools to see how each of them works—you can always press the undo button or delete a feature to remove something you've added.

 Next, you'll add a 3D scene showing the route the explorers took.
 This scene was authored in ArcGIS Online.
-To add maps and scenes to your story, you can create them in ArcGIS Online and then navigate to them in the map browser when you add a new map block.
-(Not sure how to create a web map or web scene?
-Make your first interactive web map or build your first 3D web scene.)
+To add maps and scenes to your story, you can create them in ArcGIS Online and navigate to them in the map browser when you add a new map block.
+(To learn how to create a web map or web scene, make your first interactive web map or build your first 3D web scene.)

-- In the Like all good expeditions section, above the video, open the block palette and choose Map.
+- In the Like all good expeditions section, above the video, click Add content block and choose Map.

-In the Add a map pane, the map browser separates content into tabs like those you see in ArcGIS.
-You can add any map that is shared to your organization from the My Organization tab, for example.
+In the Add a map window, the map browser separates content into tabs like those you see in ArcGIS Online.

-- Open the item details page for the Santa Maria Volcano scene.
+- In a separate browser window, open the item details page for the Santa Maria Volcano scene.
 If necessary, sign in to your ArcGIS Online account.

-Note:You can also search for this content by typing Santa Maria Volcano Data owner:RossDonihue in the global search bar and ensuring you have the Only search in my organization filter turned off.
+Note:You can also search in ArcGIS Online for this content by typing Santa Maria Volcano Data owner:RossDonihue in the global search bar and ensuring you have the Only search in my organization filter turned off.

 - On the item details page, under the thumbnail, click Add to Favorites.

-- In the StoryMaps builder, on the Add a map pane, click the My Favorites tab.
+- In the StoryMaps builder, in the Add a map window, click the My Favorites tab.